gr3p1p3/transparent-proxy/README.md

 |session | <code>Session</code> |  Object containing info/data about Tunnel |

-- upstream-Function need to return a String with format -> `IP:PORT` or `USER:PWD@IP:PORT` of used http-proxy.
-If *'localhost'* is returned, then the host-self will be used as proxy.
+- upstream-Function need to return/resolve a String with format -> `IP:PORT` or `USER:PWD@IP:PORT` of used http-proxy.
+If *'localhost'* is returned/resolved, then the host-self will be used as proxy.
 - tcpOutgoingAddress-Function need to return a String with format -> `IP`.

 *Note*: These functions will be executed before first tcp-socket-connection is established.